byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 2) The library includes PM, one WSGG, and a RCSLW model.
 The authors should clearly indicate the rationale of these choices (i.e., why only these three models) early on in the manuscript.
 Since this is intended for researchers who, presumably, are not experts in radiation modeling, the inclusion of these three models can be misleading.
 One might think that these three models are the most appropriate models for their simulations.

+**TO DO: add something to introduction to address this**

 3) RadLib is intended to be expanded with new radiation property models in the future and interfaced with a user-supplied solver module for RTE.
 A brief discussion on how to interface such an external solver module should be presented.
 There is an example of a ray-tracing solver presented in the code files, but a brief discussion on coupling one's own RTE solver is important in the manuscript.
 Additionally, a brief discussion on how a user can add a new radiative property model should also be included.

 4) The Planck-mean absorption coefficient included in RadLib is based on TNF workshop data (from 2003).
 According to the references cited, these are fairly old correlations.
 If the authors use these data, I am concerned that the model parameters and correlations used in RadLib for the PM model may be obsolete and inaccurate.
 Can the authors please comment on this?

+	**The authors purposely chose the TNF workshop data for calculating Planck Mean absorption coefficients because it is one of the most common and widely used radiation models applied to turbulent combustion simulations, despite its age and limitations.
+The paper includes a brief discussion on the limited applicability of this model, especially for combustion simulations, and demonstrates its deficiencies in the example cases.
+It is true that this model is neither current nor particularly accurate, and the authors are strongly considering adding an updated Planck Mean model using the most current available data.**

+	**TO DO: add discussion to address the age of the model and why we chose to include it anyway**

 5) On page 13, the authors present a paragraph describing Figs. 2 and 3 - the comparison of various radiation property models present in RadLib in one-dimensional configurations.
 The comparisons are presented simply as observations without any explanation or reasoning why the models behave the way as seen in Fig. 2 and 3.
 If I understand correctly, the focus of the work presented here is not the comparison of the accuracy of the three models but to showcase the library.
 Therefore, these comparisons - specifically without any explanation of the results - may not be essential to the current manuscript, and can be shortened.
 These results do serve as descriptions of example cases provided in RadLib.
 On the same page, the authors say that "While ommitted [should be omitted] here for brevity, the implemented WSGG and RCSLW models give essentially identical results to those presented in [11, 14] such that these examples also serve as a validation of the implementation of the models."
 The authors should avoid qualitative description such as "essentially identical" in the context of validation and present a quantitative (e.g., % error) metric wherever possible.
 A strong validation is important for programs like this.